Thursday, November 12, 2009

 8. The Lord of the Rings - This stunningly beautiful and surprisingly faithful version of Tolkien's classic is even better in the extended version.
 I was very happy that it took a half dozen endings to close the story.
 I love Samwise, "Mr. Gandalf, sir, don't hurt me.
 Don't turn me into anything... unnatural."

 9. The Chronicles of Narnia - C.S.
 Lewis' classic was well and truly brought to film and was all I could have hoped.
 I always tear up at the stone table scene.
 Edmund Pevensie: [horse rears up] Whoa, Horsey.
+Philip the Horse: My name is Philip.

 10. Serenity - Captain Malcolm Reynolds thinks he's a scoundrel, but like Han Solo, this space cowboy can't help but be a do-gooder.
 This movies caps the canceled TV series "Firefly" nicely and I watch that over and over too.
 Not everyone gets this movie.
 I'm one that does.
+In it Malcolm makes one of the best speeches ever:

 11. My Favorite Year - Peter O'Toole plays a fading swashbuckling actor forced to appear on a TV show to pay his taxes.
 He and a Jewish comedy writer make it a night on the town in which everyone learns something.
 The climactic scene in which O'Toole and the TV show's star fight it out onstage with mob thugs is nothing but fun.
 Benji Stone: "Catherine, Jews know two things: suffering, and where to find great Chinese food."

 12. Captain Hornblower -I love the Hornblower books, so I like to watch the movie and the TV mini-series.
 Hornblower is another man trying to do the right thing in hard circumstances.
 I think there's a theme here.
-HORNBLOWER "Flogging only makes a bad man worse, Mr. Gerard... but it can break a good man's spirit.
+HORNBLOWER: "Flogging only makes a bad man worse, Mr. Gerard... but it can break a good man's spirit.
 Is Hummill a bad man?
 GERARD: Aside from his temper, sir, he's a good sailor.

 HORNBLOWER: A good sailor, ill-fed and thirsty.
 Watch the cat as it cuts his back to pieces, Mr. Gerard... and in the future, perhaps you'll think twice when you threaten a man with flogging.
+A&E did a marvelous mini-series of the first 4 of CS Forester's Hornblower novels with Ioan Gruffud in the lead role.
+It's a wonderful adaptation of Forester's brilliant 11-volume Hornblower novels.

-Also, my son, Micah used to fall asleep watching the same movies over and over.
 Micah's movies seemed to have a theme as well.
 Here are the ten I most remember seeing on his TV when I went to check on him at night.

 Micah's Top Ten